schirrel/footer-stick-observable/README.md

 # footer-stick-observable

-A helper to listen to `position:sticky` when used for bottom, when it is stuck or not
+A helper for bottom `position:sticky`,  to listen when it is stuck or not.

 ## Install